ArtBlocks/artblocks-community-tooling/ArtistAssistant/readme.md

 # Dependencies

 The scripts in this project depend on Art Blocks public hosted subgraph.
 This can be found at https://thegraph.com/hosted-service/subgraph/artblocks/art-blocks.

-# Contributions

-Contributions to this tool by community members are more than welcome via PRs!

-A special thank you to [@xenoliss](https://github.com/xenoliss) for their work on the initial version of this script, not captured by the git history.